With your comments on Hack a Day I found out that there are some mistakes I made in the description and that I forgot some necessary details.

 (http://kontaktspray.hu/en/?Products:Protective_coating:Plastik_70_conformal_coating) I'm not sure

-designed for electronic purposes.
-I heard about bad test results with
+varnish that is designed for electronic purposes.
+I heard about bad test results with hairspray.

 Additionally to the varnish I used a shrink-on tube to protect the PCB from scratches.